 Q: What about the rest of New Zealand?

 A: The Government has a separate Rural Broadband Initiative which aims to improve broadband services in rural areas.
-This $300m project has led to two contracts, one with Chorus to deploy fibre to regional and rural schools, and another with Vodafone to build a number of new mobile towers to enable improved mobile and broadband services.
+This $300m project has led to two contracts, one with Chorus to deploy fibre to regional and rural schools, and another with Vodafone to build a number of new mobile towers, and upgrade a number of others, to enable improved mobile and broadband services.

 How is UFB being deployed?

-Q: Will UFB deployment be aerial or underground?
+Q: Is UFB deployment be aerial or underground?
 Will my street be dug up as part of deployment?

-A: UFB deployment will comply with the applicable District Plan.
-Deployment will generally be underground, but may use existing electricity poles where these are available and the use is approved within the local District Plan.
+A: UFB deployment must comply with the applicable District Plan.
+Deployment is generally underground, but may use existing electricity poles where these are available and the use is approved within the local District Plan.
 The UFB deployment partners are working with local Councils and transport authorities to minimise community disruption caused by the UFB build.
-UFB in greenfields developments / subdivisions will generally be underground.
+UFB in greenfields developments / subdivisions is generally underground.

-Q: For underground deployment, will trenches be dug to traditional depths or may newer “shallow trenching” techniques be used?
+Q: For underground deployment, are trenches be dug to traditional depths or may newer “shallow trenching” techniques be used?

-A: Again, this will depend on the local District Plan.
-New standards relating to fibre deployment are currently in consultation with Councils, utilities and others and will eventually form part of the Utilities Code.
-These provide guidance on how shallow trenching techniques may be used where this complies with the local District Plan.
+A: Again, this depends on the local District Plan.
+Standards relating to fibre deployment form part of the Utilities Code, and provide guidance on how shallow trenching techniques may be used where this complies with the local District Plan.

 Q: Will fibre be deployed through existing water or sewerage pipes?

 A: The UFB deployment partners are open to a number of techniques which could reduce the cost and increase the efficiency with which UFB is deployed.
 This could include use of existing infrastructure such as water and sewerage pipes.
-However, these techniques have yet to be trialled in New Zealand, and are not currently proposed to form part of the standards in the Utilities Code.
+However, these techniques have yet to be trialled in New Zealand.

-Q: How will fibre connect from the street to my home?
+Q: How is fibre connected from the street to my home?

-A: The connection is to a device known as an ONT (Optical Network Termination device) which the LFC will install, own and maintain.
-The ONT is the point at which the fibre service connects to networks in your home (which may be copper, Ethernet, Wi-Fi etc.) The ONT will be located in a position of the householder’s choice, generally just inside the house.
+A: The connection is to a device known as an ONT (Optical Network Termination device) which the LFC installs, owns and maintains.
+The ONT is the point at which the fibre service connects to networks in your home (which may be copper, Ethernet, Wi-Fi etc.) The ONT is located in a position of the householder’s choice.
 An additional fee may apply if the householder wishes to site the ONT in a difficult location or a long way from the street frontage.
-The ONT does require a power source, so locations such as a laundry, adjacent to a fuse box etc. can work well.
+The ONT requires a power source.

-If existing utility services are aerial, there will be an aerial line run by the fibre operator to the house, and thence to the ONT via a small drilled hole.
+If existing utility services are aerial, an aerial line is run by the fibre operator to the house, and thence to the ONT via a small drilled hole.